-As students leave, give their teacher this fun worksheet to be sent home with each student:
+As students leave, give their teacher this week's fun worksheet to be sent home with each student:

-them that this is a competition to see who can walk and run the most miles!
+As students enter, again remind them to immediately begin walking and running laps.
+Remind them that this is a competition to see who can walk and run the most miles!
 Of course, you or your aide needs to be ready with the straws or sticks to keep count.

-If students want to report their mileage they've accumulated, urge them to do laps and report later.
+If students want to report their mileage they've accumulated, urge them to do laps and report later